 Your Skin Tone Also Matters

-And Don’t Forget About Your Skin Texture, Too
+And Don’t Forget About Your Foundation Texture, Too

-Now, without further ado — let’s get into our must-haves highlighters from the drugstore.
+Now, without further ado — let’s get into our must-have highlighters from the drugstore.